dngulin/ksi/Documentation~/api/T.ManagedRefList.1.g.md

 ### \(in ManagedRefList\<T\>\).Count\(\)

-Returns item count in the given list
+Returns item count in the list.

 ```csharp
 public static int Count<T>(this in ManagedRefList<T> self) where T : struct